g25ait2122/mlops-pipeline-project/README.md

 # MLOps Emotion Classifier Pipeline

-An end-to-end MLOps pipeline that fine-tunes DistilBERT for emotion classification.
-Built for the PGD AI Program at IIT Jodhpur, this project demonstrates automated training, testing, and deployment workflows using GitHub Actions, Docker, and Weights & Biases.
+An end-to-end MLOps pipeline demonstrating deployment and inference for emotion classification using a fine-tuned DistilBERT model.
+Built for the PGD AI Program at IIT Jodhpur, this project shows automated testing, deployment workflows, and CI/CD practices with GitHub Actions and Docker.

 ## What Does This Thing Do?

 Simple - it takes text and tells you what emotion it expresses.
 Think "I love machine learning!" → joy, or "This bug won't fix itself" → anger.
-We fine-tuned DistilBERT on the emotion dataset to classify text into 6 categories:
+We're using a fine-tuned DistilBERT model that classifies text into 6 categories:

-- Sadness
+- sadness
-- Joy
+- joy
-- Love
+- love
-- Anger
+- anger
-- Fear
+- fear
-- Surprise
+- surprise

 ## Project Structure